MQinghe/UST-RUN/README.md

 # UST-RUN

-### 0. The complete code will be provided upon the acceptance of the paper.

 ### 1. Dataset Construction

 The dataset needs to be divided into two folders for training and testing.
 The training and testing data should be in the format of the "data" folder.